Can Glaze and Underglaze Be Mixed?

 Conclusion

-In this article, we discussed multiple reasons why mixing a glazes and underglazes can be done.
+In this article, we discussed multiple reasons why mixing glazes and underglazes is possible.
 Mixing glaze with an underglaze is not a good idea.
-It might sound convenient at first, but since the main reason why you’re adding the two together is to increase the color concentration or create a new tone.
+It might sound convenient at first, but the main reason why you’re adding the two together is to increase the color concentration or create a new tone.

 Unfortunately, you can’t achieve that result by mixing the two.
 It renders the mixing rather pointless.
 There are just too many possible errors that can arise from this.